ranimonium/quadpong/README.md

  * {header}{ID}{message}
 * SEMANTICS
  * headers:
-  * "JOIN" : client connects to server, server assigns it ID
+   - "JOIN" : client connects to server, server assigns it ID
-  * "DONE" : notification to the clients that they can now play
+   - "DONE" : notification to the clients that they can now play
-  * "STAT" : "status"; the header when sending messages essential to the game itself
+   - "STAT" : "status"; the header when sending messages essential to the game itself
+   - "TIME" : client receives time update from SENDER
  * messages:
   * information on the player's paddle
   * information on the player's influence on the ball